 Having successfully extended basic financial access to over 513,000 people in its first three years, the partnership now aims to sustainably expand access for young people, as they are particularly vulnerable to financial barriers.
 The programme will run in seven countries: Egypt, Ghana, India, Kenya, Tanzania, Uganda and Zambia.

-To find out more please read our Breaking the Barriers to Financial Inclusion report.
+To find out more about Banking On Change please read our Breaking the Barriers to Financial Inclusion report.

 Watch our video: